-NO. STRATEGIC OBJECTIVE STRATEGIES ACTIVITIES TARGETS l a it 2.7 Enhancement of the University's global appeal by remodeling its international service delivery.
-2.7.1 Revise the Student Accommodation Policy to adequately cater for international students 2.7.1.1 Revised Student Accommodation Policy implemented by December 2023 2.7.2 Develop a Multilingual Website 2.7.2.1 Multilingual Website Developed and Functional by Decembe 2023 2.7.3 Strengthen and increase key strategic International Partnerships and collaborations 2.7.3.1 International partnerships and collaborations increase by December 2026 2.7.4 Enhance the University of Zambia international visibility 2.7.4.1 Existing partnerships and collaborations strengthened by December 2026 2.7.5 Attract and support international students 2.7.5.1 Foreign students enrolment and exchange increased by June 2027 2.7.6 Promote International experience among local staff 2.7.6.1 International experienc among local (UNZA) staff enhanced by December 2025 2.7.7 Implement Comprehensive Internationalisation in all schools and units 2.7.7.1 Comprehensive Internationalisation in all schools and units implemented by December 2024 2.7.8 Support faculty internationalisation 2.7.8.1 2.7.9 Implement collaborative transformative Research, Development, Demonstration and Deployment (RDD&D) agenda 2.7.9.1 Collaborative Transformative Research, Development, Demonstration and Deployment agenda implemented by December 2025 3 Increase investment in and maintenance of digital 3.1 Increase investment in and maintenance of digital and physical infrastructure 3.1.1 Determine required infrastructure 3.1.1.1 Approved report on required infrastructure by December 2023 and physical infrastructure 3.2 The University will have to increase the University student accommodation 3.2.1 Develop and implement resource mobilisation strategies 3.2.1.1 Available resources for infrastructure development by June 2024
+NO. STRATEGIC OBJECTIVE STRATEGIES ACTIVITIES TARGETS 2.7 2.7 Enhancement of the University's global appeal by remodeling its international service delivery.
+2.7.1 Revise the Student Accommodation Policy to adequately cater for international students 2.7.1.1 Revised Student Accommodation Policy implemented by December 2023 2.7.2 Develop a Multilingual Website 2.7.2.1 Multilingual Website Developed and Functional by December 2023 2.7.3 Strengthen and increase key strategic International Partnerships and collaborations 2.7.3.1 International partnerships and collaborations increased by December 2026 2.7.4 Enhance the University of Zambia international visibility 2.7.4.1 Existing partnerships and collaborations strengthened by December 2026 2.7.5 Attract and support international students 2.7.5.1 Foreign students enrolment and exchange increased by June 2027 2.7.6 Promote International experience among local staff 2.7.6.1 International experience among local (UNZA) staff enhanced by December 2025 2.7.7 Implement Comprehensive Internationalisation in all schools and units 2.7.7.1 Comprehensive Internationalisation in all schools and units implemented by December 2024 2.7.8 Support faculty internationalisation 2.7.8.1 Faculty members sensitised and exposed to internationalisation by December 2024 2.7.9 Implement collaborative transformative Research, Development, Demonstration and Deployment (RDD&D) agenda 2.7.9.1 Collaborative Transformative Research, Development, Demonstration and Deployment agenda implemented by December 2025 3 Increase investment in and maintenance of digital and physical infrastructure 3.1 Increase investment in and maintenance of digital and physical infrastructure 3.1.1 Determine required infrastructure 3.1.1.1 Approved report on required infrastructure by December 2023 infrastructure 3.2 The U have t Univer The University will have to increase the University student accommodation 3.2.1 Develop and implement resource mobilisation strategies 3.2.1.1 Available resources for infrastructure development by June 2024